Dinosaurs in Jurassic Park: Jurassic Park films (1993–2001)

-Jurassic World trilogy (2015–2022)
+Jurassic World films (2015–present)

 Winston planned to return for a fourth film, which was ultimately released in 2015 as Jurassic World.
 Winston, who had been planning more-advanced special effects for the project, died in 2008 before the start of filming.
 Legacy Effects, founded by former members of Stan Winston Studios, provided an animatronic dinosaur for Jurassic World.
 Otherwise, the film's creatures were largely created through CGI, provided by ILM and Image Engine.
 New technology, such as subsurface scattering, allowed for greater detail in the creatures' skin and muscle tissue.
 According to Jurassic World director Colin Trevorrow, the film's animals were created from scratch because "technology has changed so much that everything is a rebuild".
 Some of the computer-generated creatures were created with motion capture, using human actors to perform the animals' movements.
 Jurassic World was the first dinosaur film to use motion capture technology.
+Trevorrow included several dinosaurs in the film that he had always felt were deserving of a prominent scene: "I didn't want to just throw the kitchen sink at it.
+Each of these movies has done a good job at just very carefully, in a measured way, increasing the new dinosaurs that you see".

 ILM returned for the 2018 sequel, Jurassic World: Fallen Kingdom, which featured animatronics by special-effects artist Neal Scanlan.
-The film features more dinosaurs than any previous film, including several new ones not seen in earlier films.
-Jurassic World: Fallen Kingdom also features more animatronic dinosaurs than any previous sequel, and the animatronics used were more advanced than in previous films.
+The film has more dinosaurs than any previous film, including several new ones not seen before.
+Fallen Kingdom also has more animatronic dinosaurs than any previous sequel, and the animatronics were more advanced than in previous films.
 Fallen Kingdom director J.A.
 Bayona said animatronics "are very helpful on set, especially for the actors so they have something to perform against.
 There's an extra excitement if they can act in front of something real".